vizdata-f21/project-1-ctrl_alt_elite/README.md

 For this question, we intend to explore how various audience approval metrics vary with the type of device used by the tweet author.
-To do this, we’ll be manipulating the `text` variable - a character of the platform/access point that the device used to access Twitter - by parsing it through case\_when with specific string detections.
+To do this, we’ll begin by manipulating the `text` variable - a character of the platform/access point that the device used to access Twitter - by parsing it through case\_when with specific string detection.
 Then, we will examine `followers` and `like_count` and their relationship with `devicetype`.
 Unlike the other two variables, the number of followers is not exclusively set by one tweet, but by the user’s long-term success.
-In recognition of this disparity, we intend to display the relationship between `followers` and `devicetype` with groupings by username and `avg_followers`
+In recognition of this disparity, we intend to display the relationship between `followers` and `devicetype` with groupings by `username` and `avg_followers` across all of a user’s tweets in the data.

 ### Approach

-Our first plot dives into the relationship between `like_count` and `devicetype` by showing side-by-side boxplots stratified by `devicetype`; our goal is to directly compare how different platforms generate likes and boxplots are especially well-suited to comparing similar distributions.
+Our first plot dives into the relationship between `like_count` and `devicetype` by showing side-by-side boxplots faceted by `devicetype`;
+our goal is to directly compare how different platforms may generate likes and boxplots are especially well-suited to comparing similar distributions.
 Further, the measures of central tendency - medians and quartiles - are easier to view in boxplot form and better communicate the audience’s reaction to a tweet.
 Boxplots cannot accommodate large numbers of groups easily, however, so we chose to narrow our analysis to the three device types that form the overwhelming majority of the data (iPhone, Android, and Web App).
 There is an incredibly strong right skew in the like counts, but applying a log-transform on the x-axis allows all the data to be visible.

-Our second plot shows the distribution of follower count per user stratified across the three most popular device types.
-In order to assign each user a single follower count and device type, we use the average number of followers across all their tweets and assign a device type based on the user’s most common way to access twitter.
-Thus, the plot examines the relationship between the primary device that a user owns and their average number of followers during the competition.
+Our second plot shows the distribution of `followers` count per user stratified across the three most popular device types.
+In order to assign each user a single follower count and device type, we use the average number of followers across all their tweets (`avg_followers`) and assign a device type based on the user’s most common way to post on twitter.
+Thus, the plot examines the relationship between the primary device that a user owns and their average number of followers while participating in the TidyTuesday competition.
 We chose to show the distributions of follower count as density plots in order to better examine the shapes of the distributions; we’re interested in not only typical users, but also “extreme” users from the right tail of the distribution.
 In order to make these extreme values more visible, a log scale is applied to average follower counts.

 ### Analysis